AdobeDocs/experience-manager-cloud-service.ko-KR/help/assets/share-assets.md

 <!-- TBD: Commenting as Web Console is not available.
 Document the appropriate OSGi config method if available in CS.
 ### Configure maximum data size {#maxdatasize}

-When you download assets from the link shared using the Link Sharing feature, AEM compresses the asset hierarchy from the repository and then returns the asset in a ZIP file.
+When you download assets from the link shared using the Link Sharing feature, Experience Manager compresses the asset hierarchy from the repository and then returns the asset in a ZIP file.
 However, in the absence of limits to the amount of data that can be compressed in a ZIP file, huge amounts of data is subjected to compression, which causes out of memory errors in JVM.
 To secure the system from a potential denial of service attack due to this situation, you can configure the maximum size of the downloaded files.
 If uncompressed size of the asset exceeds the configured value, asset download requests are rejected.
 The default value is 100 MB.

-1. Click/Tap the AEM logo and then go to **[!UICONTROL Tools]** &gt; **[!UICONTROL Operations]** &gt; **[!UICONTROL Web Console]**.
+1. Click/Tap the Experience Manager logo and then go to **[!UICONTROL Tools]** &gt; **[!UICONTROL Operations]** &gt; **[!UICONTROL Web Console]**.
 1. From the web console, locate the **[!UICONTROL Day CQ DAM Adhoc Asset Share Proxy Servlet]** configuration.
 1. Open the configuration in edit mode, and modify the value of the **[!UICONTROL Max Content Size (uncompressed)]** parameter.
 1. Save the changes.